openharmony/docs/en/application-dev/reference/apis/js-apis-dataAbilityHelper.md

 });
 ```

-### on('dataChange')
+## DataAbilityHelper.on

 on(type: 'dataChange', uri: string, callback: AsyncCallback\<void>): void

 Registers an observer to observe data specified by a given URI.
-This method uses a callback to return the result.
+This API uses an asynchronous callback to return the result.

-**System capabilities**

-SystemCapability.Ability.AbilityRuntime.FAModel
+**System capability**: SystemCapability.Ability.AbilityRuntime.FAModel

 **Parameters**